JustADude244/iespejel.github.io/index.md

 # Isaac Espejel's Portfolio

-I am a computer science major at CSUF and I plan on graduating on 2029 and getting a careeer in game development.
+I am a computer science major at CSUF and I plan on graduating on 2029 and getting a career in game development.

 ## Favorite CPSC 120L Labs